espitia/starnotary/README.md

 http://localhost:8080/
 ```

-To run the RESTful API:
+To run the RESTful API, cd to the `libs` folder and run:

 ```
 node api.js
 ```
-Then, navigate to your local host on port `8000`
+Then, you can call the API using the endpoint below:

 ## RESTful API endpoints